garrandall/popular-music-data/tracks/slick-willie-hutch.md

 Ohhh they call him Slick (Slick)
 Now Slick ain't got no regrets, Slick ain't got no sorrows If he don't get you today, he'll get you tomorrow
-And ooooohhhh, they call him Slick,(Slick)
+And oh, they call him Slick,(Slick)
 He's full of tricks (tricks)
-Be your friend oohhh you bet ya (Hey baby, what's happening) And all the children
+Be your friend oh you bet ya (Hey baby, what's happening) And all the children
 How much Slick gone get from you?
 (Hey baby you been holding something, I know you got it)